LassazVegaz/BlazorShoppingApp/README.md

 ## Contribution

-This is just a project to learn stuff.
+This is a project to learn stuff.
 If you want to learn new trending stuff together, let's have some discussions.
 Talk to me on [Twitter](https://twitter.com/lassi2k) or [LinkedIn](https://www.linkedin.com/in/lasindu-w-abb08413a).